encoredev/encore/docs/develop/services-and-apis.md

 This could then be queried as `/blog?limit=10&offset=20`.

-Since query parameters are much more limited than structured JSON data, they can consist of basic types (`string`, `bool`, integer and floating point numbers, and `encore.dev/types/uuid.UUID`), as well as slices of those types.
+Since query parameters are much more limited than structured JSON data, they can consist of basic types (`string`, `bool`, integer and floating point numbers), [Encore's UUID types](https://pkg.go.dev/encore.dev/types/uuid#UUID), and slices of those types.

 ### Raw endpoints